unvoiddd/Dolphy-App/README.md

 ### 📺 Media Protocols
 - SmartTV Cast: Native media streaming and broadcasting support using Chromecast, DIAL, DLNA, and UPnP protocols.

----

-## Development & Architecture

-The application is engineered from the ground up using a modern Java and Kotlin tech stack.
-To maintain high code quality, accelerate the implementation of complex network protocols, and optimize heavy cryptographic and hardware-emulation processes, advanced AI models are deeply integrated into the development workflow.
----

 ## Credits & Special Thanks

 Special thanks to the developers and researchers who helped bring this project to life: